tnyeanderson/heart-sms-backend/README.md

 npm run test
 ```

-You can look over the stream manually and check against `docs/mqtt.md`.
+You can look over the stream manually and check against [our MQTT documentation](mqtt.md).
 Tests need to be written for receiving the websocket and mqtt messages.
 (The responses look good as of this commit by my error-prone eyes)

 ## Docker

 This project uses 4 bespoke containers to make configuration easy.
-Just create/edit the `.db.env` and `.api.env` files and you're ready to go!
+Just create/edit the `.db.env` and `.api.env` files, add the certs and you're ready to go!

 If you want to build the containers yourself (might be a good idea if you are testing because I don't have CI/CD in place... yet), you can do so in the following way: